Cockpit-HQ/Cockpit/lib/IndexLite/README.md

 # IndexLite

-IndexLite is a lightweight, file-based search engine built on SQLite's powerful FTS5 extension.
-It provides full-text search capabilities with minimal setup, making it perfect for small to medium-sized applications where deploying a dedicated search engine like Elasticsearch would be overkill.
+IndexLite is a powerful, lightweight search engine built on SQLite's FTS5 extension with enhanced fuzzy search capabilities.
+It provides full-text search with advanced fuzzy matching algorithms, making it perfect for applications requiring intelligent search without the complexity of dedicated search engines.

-This library consists of three main components:
-- `Index`: The core search engine class that handles indexing and searching
-- `Autocomplete`: Provides suggestion functionality for search interfaces
-- `Manager`: Manages multiple indices for applications requiring separate search collections

 ## Features

-- **Simple Setup**: Single file database with zero dependencies beyond PHP and SQLite
-- **Full-Text Search**: Powerful searching with relevance ranking
+- **🔍 Full-Text Search** - Powered by SQLite FTS5 with relevance ranking
-- **Field-Specific Queries**: Target searches to specific fields
-- **Boosted Fields**: Give higher importance to matches in specific fields
+- **🎯 Enhanced Fuzzy Search** - 6 different fuzzy matching algorithms
-- **Faceted Search**: Group and filter results by field values
+- **📊 Faceted Search** - Group and filter results by field values
-- **Autocomplete**: Smart, typo-tolerant real-time suggestions
-- **Search History**: Track and analyze user searches
-- **JSON Storage**: Store complete documents with arbitrary structure
+- **🚀 Zero Dependencies** - Works with just PHP and SQLite
+- **⚡ High Performance** - Optimized for speed and memory efficiency
+- **🔧 No Extensions Required** - Uses PDO's sqliteCreateFunction for advanced features
+- **📱 Easy Integration** - Simple, intuitive API

 ## Requirements